Multiple sclerosis (MS): supporting nerve health through root cause resolution

 Is there an MS naturopath near me in Melbourne?

-Yes, if you're looking for a naturopath who can work alongside your MS specialist, our functional medicine MS naturopaths in Melbourne at Melbourne Functional Medicine can help.
-We consult from our beautiful clinic space in South Melbourne, or we can arrange telehealth for you to save time and stress in travelling.
+Yes.
+If you’re looking for a naturopath who can work alongside your neurologist, our functional medicine practitioners at Melbourne Functional Medicine can help.
+We consult from our clinic in South Melbourne, or via telehealth if you’d prefer the convenience of home.

 Can MS be reversed?